 Academic Honesty Policy and Honor Code

-We go to great lengths to ensure that our Physics course is administered fairly, by setting clear goals (what is needed to attain each grade) at the outset, by providing materials (lectures, applets, homework, office hours, reviews) to help you reach those goals, and by assessing progress towards those goals using easily understood procedures (exams, quizzes, iClicker, online homework).
+We go to great lengths to ensure that our Physics course is administered fairly, by setting clear goals (what is needed to attain each grade) at the outset, by providing materials (lectures, applets, homework, office hours, reviews) to help you reach those goals, and by assessing progress towards those goals using easily understood procedures (exams, quizzes, H-ITT, online homework).
 We pledge to do the best job we can to make the material understandable and to bring out the best in every student.

 Maintaining the integrity of the grading process demands fairness and compassion on our part and honor on your part.
 Accordingly, we take a very hard line on cheating in any form, including

 - Providing or copying answers on exams or quizzes

 - Taking an exam or quiz for another student

 - Entering online homework answers for another student